marekkalkowski90/_PORTFOLIO/README.md

-# _PORTFOLIO
+# \_PORTFOLIO

+Hi there :)

-Portfolio repository is showing my Software Tester skills
+Portfolio repository is showing my Software Tester skills that I would like to share with a community.